Tornado: Climatology

-The United States has the most tornadoes of any country, nearly four times more than estimated in all of Europe, excluding waterspouts.
+The United States has the most tornadoes out of any country, nearly four times more than estimated in all of Europe, excluding waterspouts.
 This is mostly due to the unique geography of the continent.
 North America is a large continent that extends from the tropics north into arctic areas, and has no major east–west mountain range to block air flow between these two areas.
 In the middle latitudes, where most tornadoes of the world occur, the Rocky Mountains block moisture and buckle the atmospheric flow, forcing drier air at mid-levels of the troposphere due to downsloped winds, and causing the formation of a low pressure area downwind to the east of the mountains.
 Increased westerly flow off the Rockies force the formation of a dry line when the flow aloft is strong, while the Gulf of Mexico fuels abundant low-level moisture in the southerly flow to its east.
 This unique topography allows for frequent collisions of warm and cold air, the conditions that breed strong, long-lived storms throughout the year.

 A large portion of these tornadoes form in an area of the central United States known as Tornado Alley.
 This area extends into Canada, particularly Ontario and the Prairie Provinces, although southeast Quebec, the interior of British Columbia, and western New Brunswick are also tornado-prone.
 Tornadoes also occur across northeastern Mexico.

 The United States averages about 1,200 tornadoes per year, followed by Canada, averaging 62 reported per year.
 NOAA's has a higher average 100 per year in Canada.
 The Netherlands has the highest average number of recorded tornadoes per area of any country (more than 20, or 0.00048 /km2 annually), followed by the UK (around 33, 0.00013 /km2 per year), although those are of lower intensity, briefer and cause minor damage.

 Intense tornado activity in the United States.
 The darker-colored areas denote the area commonly referred to as Tornado Alley.